flyingcircusio/doc/src/guide/platform_nixos_2/webgateway.rst

   like :command:`sudo systemctl restart nginx.service` to control services.
   However, remember that invoking :command:`sudo fc-manage --build` is necessary to put configuration changes into effect.
 A simple restart is not sufficient.
-For further information, also see :ref:`nixos-local`.
+For further information, also see :ref:`nixos2-local`.

 Role configuration
 ------------------